After Harleen's stunning catch, Harmanpreet credits coach Sharma for marked improvement in fielding | Sports-Games

 - United Kingdom

-Indian women's T20 skipper Harmanpreet Kaur on Saturday credited coach Abhay Sharma for the team's considerable improvement in fielding, saying his ''little adjustments'' and ''individual sessions'' with the players are paying rich dividends.
+Indian women's T20 skipper Harmanpreet Kaur on Saturday credited coach Abhay Sharma for the team's considerable improvement in fielding standards which was on display with Harleen Deol pulling off a stunner to dismiss Amy Jones during the opening game.

 ''When you play a team game, you need a momentum and it can come from any member of the team.
 When I took the catch, it created a sort of energy in the team and then Harleen also took a brilliant catch.
 So to create that energy, you need to take some extra effort,'' Harmanpreet said during the virtual press conference.